European Wax Center Privacy Settlement (Closed)

 Attorneys and Service Awards

 The court appointed Sarah Westcot, Alec Leslie, and Stephen Beck of Bursor & Fisher, P.A. as class counsel.
-You will not be charged for their services.
-Class counsel will ask the court to approve attorneys’ fees, costs, and expenses of no more than $1,666,666.67, paid from the settlement fund.
-Class counsel will also request service awards of up to $2,500.00 for each of the two class representatives, Jason Cumor and Sydney Dunn.
-The court may award less than these amounts.
+Class members were not charged for their services.
+Class counsel asked the court to approve attorneys’ fees, costs, and expenses of no more than $1,666,666.67, paid from the settlement fund, plus service awards of up to $2,500.00 for each of the two class representatives.

 Official Settlement Notice